Questions? Call NCOAE Support (910) 399-8090

 - The on site component of this training takes place at the NCOAE campus.
 You’ll have housing options including living with fellow students in a “tent city” environment, complete with bed, shower, kitchenette, wi-fi, and 24-hour access to an on-site classroom.
 Or, if you choose, you are welcome to bring your own tent or hammock to use nearly anywhere on our 17-acre facility.

-- Pre-Course Assignments: FEMA, HazMat Awareness, Blood-borne Pathogen, CEVO 4 Ambulance Driving, TIMS, and AHA CPR Training and Certification
+- Additional Course Assignments: FEMA, HazMat Awareness, Blood-borne Pathogen, TIMS, and AHA CPR Training and Certification

 - Day 1: EMS systems / workforce safety and wellness, medical, legal, professionalism and ethics.